Artificial intelligence: How smart is it - we think

 Sanne Markwall

-The AI wave is rolling in.
-But as a business, it's wise to consider what you really want before throwing money at an AI solution.
+The AI wave is gaining momentum.
+But as a business, it's wise to consider what you really want before throwing money at finding an AI solution.

 One thing most people can agree on.
 AI will change a lot.
 The writer, the designer, the lawyer and the job seeker will be "prompted" more and more in the near future.
-In fact, it will probably affect all of us.
+In fact, it will probably affect us all.

 Alongside the fascination, I also sense a fear among many of being late to the AI party.
-We need to get on the bandwagon, I hear.
+We need to get on the wave, I hear.

 But at the same time, few people really know what AI is and how it works.
 And ideas about how AI can be used are often based on very limited or no experience.

-This combination of lack of knowledge and experience provides a wealth of opportunities for skilled salespeople, smart consultancies and forward-thinking IT managers.
-They may be right in their predictions and enticing perspectives, but I'd venture to say that many of them don't have the tech overview, in-depth understanding or business potential of artificial intelligence clearly on the drawing board either.
+It's this combination of lack of knowledge and experience that provides a wealth of opportunities for talented salespeople, smart consultancies and forward-thinking CIOs.
+They may be right in their predictions and enticing perspectives, but I would venture to say that many of them don't have the tech overview, in-depth understanding or business potential of artificial intelligence clearly in mind either.

 The truth is that very few companies have actually tried using AI tools in earnest.
 Almost all are in uncharted waters.
-And if things go as they often do, reality will show that AI is not a magic bullet either.
+And if things go as they so often do, reality will show that AI isn't a magic bullet either.

-At the same time, AI needs to be seen in the context of other megatrends impacting the business.
+At the same time, AI must be seen in the context of other megatrends affecting the company.
 For example, future recruitment needs, customer expectations, regulatory frameworks, retention opportunities, salary development or the company's production location.

 As a business leader, you need to remember your healthy skepticism and strategic compass.

-Artificial intelligence is likely to be a game-changer, but if it's not incorporated into your existing strategy and goals, it can be difficult for most companies to get started and build a business based on or with AI.
+Artificial intelligence is likely to be a game-changer, but if it's not incorporated into a company's existing strategy and objectives, it can be difficult for most companies to both get started and build a business based on or with AI.

-READ ALSO: HOW DATA CAN BECOME YOUR WORST STRATEGIC ENEMY
+READ ALSO: HOW DATA CAN BE YOUR WORST STRATEGIC ENEMY

 For example, it's wise to consider what you really want to achieve.
 Do you want to save resources, improve quality, increase customer satisfaction - or something else entirely?

-Many will probably find that artificial intelligence delivers something different than they thought.
+Many will discover that artificial intelligence delivers something different than they thought.
 It doesn't have to be a big problem.
-The inventor of Champagne - the monk Dom Pérignon - allegedly tried to avoid bubbles in his wine, but inadvertently ended up creating even more.
+The inventor of Champagne - the monk Dom Pérignon - supposedly tried to avoid bubbles in his wine, but inadvertently ended up creating even more.
 Many of us are grateful to him for that mistake.

-That way, if you stumble upon an unexpected golden egg, you can just pick it up.
-However, for most organizations and businesses, resources for developing and implementing new technological solutions are so limited that they need to be prioritized - on an informed basis.
+If you stumble upon an unforeseen golden egg, just pick it up.
+But for most organizations and businesses, the resources for developing and implementing new technology solutions are so limited that they need to be prioritized - on an informed basis.

-This column was published in Jyllandsposten Finance September 20, 2023 and in Jyllands Posten Erhverv.
+This column is published in Jyllandsposten Finance on September 20, 2023 and in Jyllands Posten Erhverv.

-It really took off with MakeMyStrategy - I highly recommend taking the system in.
+It really took off with MakeMyStrategy - I highly recommend adopting the system.

 Kjeld Bagger